 All students interested in taking a Chinese couse including CHIN 2101, Chinese 1 must take the online LMU Chinese Placement Exam.

 Students who need more semester hours to complete the Chinese minor because of their language placement must take additional courses in the language.
 In the event that there are no courses in the language, students may take MDLG 3400, MDLG 4400, or FNLT 4200 (provided it is related to language concentration).
 If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., ASPA) with pre-approval from the Chinese coordinator and the Department Chair.

 For more information, see the LMU Bulletin.

-Click here to see all Spring 2018 Chinese Course Descriptions.
+Click here to see all Fall 2019 Chinese Course Descriptions.

-Click here to see all Fall 2017 Chinese Course Descriptions
+Click here to see all Spring 2020 Chinese Course Descriptions.

 See all Chinese courses offered in the LMU Bulletin.